grepcats/robot/README.md

 Example Input: cat
 Example Output: error message and return to Program

 ---
-Program takes user's name and displays in the "I'm sorry, Dave.
+8. Program takes user's name and displays in the "I'm sorry, Dave.
 I'm afraid I can't do that" transformation Example Input: Kayla, 3
 Example Output: Beep, Boop, I'm sorry, Kayla.
 I'm afraid I can't do that.

+9. Program offers an option to return output in reverse.

+10. Program sasses user if they keep reversing output